hkevin01/Llama-GPU/CODE_OF_CONDUCT.md

   and learning from the experience
 * Focusing on what is best not just for us as individuals, but for the overall community
+* Respecting the diversity of the community
+* Collaborating constructively

 Examples of unacceptable behavior include: